Conference Speakers

 Nicholas Nicholson

 Nicholas B.A.
 Nicholson was recently appointed curator of the Russian History Museum at Jordanville, New York, and is a scholar of Russian fine and decorative art.
 He was a co-curator of the MoRI exhibition Tradition & Opulence: Easter in Imperial Russia (2020), and curator of MoRI’s Two Imperial Icons on the 1908 wedding of Grand Duchess Maria Pavlovna the Younger (2017).
-His most recent book, Michael Romanov: Brother of the Last Tsar Diaries and Letters 1916-1918 was published last year by Academica Press.
+His most recent book, Michael Romanov: Brother of the Last Tsar, Diaries and Letters 1916-1918 was published last year by Academica Press.

 Dr. Ginevra Odone

-Assistant lecturer in the History of Modern Art at Aix-Marseille Université, Ginevra Odone completed her double PhD in Art History on the collection of abbot and lawyer Agostino Mariotti (1724-1806) who lived in Rome in the middle of the 18th century.
+Assistant lecturer in the History of Modern Art at Aix-Marseille Université, Dr. Odone completed her double PhD in Art History on the collection of abbot and lawyer Agostino Mariotti (1724-1806) who lived in Rome in the middle of the 18th century.
 Her research includes the history of collections, the display of art in private collections, and the art market.
 She has participated in various conferences and published several articles on the Roman art market and antiquities (ArtItalies, Symbolae Antiquariae, and Studi sul Settecento romano among others) and collaborated with various institutions in Paris and Rome (Musée du Louvre, Istituto Nazionale per la Grafica, and Museo Napoleonico).
 She is also member of the Board of Directors of the Association des Historiens de l’Art Italien (AHAI) in Paris.

 Dr. Georgi Parpulov

-Dr. Georgi Parpulov studied history at the University of Sofia and Art History at the University of Chicago.
+Dr. Georgi Parpulov studied History at the University of Sofia and Art History at the University of Chicago.
 He did curatorial work at the Walters Art Museum (Baltimore) and the British Museum (London), and taught at the University of Oxford.
 Dr. Parpulov works at the University of Birmingham in the UK and his latest publication is a book on Bulgarian icons (Sofia: Methodivs Books, 2021).

-Kent Russell
+Kent dur Russell

 Dr. Wendy Salmond